-More information can be obtained on these utilisation values by right-clicking on a previously selected row in the table and selecting the appropriate context menu item:
+More information can be obtained on these utilisation values by right-clicking on a previously selected row in the table and selecting the appropriate check button

-- ☐ Check Explorer shows basic details of calculations carried out. - ☐ Detailed Calculations provides full details of all calculations carried out.
+- Check Explorer shows basic details of calculations carried out. - Detailed Calculations provides full details of all calculations carried out.